 \section{Abstract}

 We determine the singularity category of an arbitrary finite dimensional gentle algebra $\Lambda$.
 It is a finite product of $n$-cluster categories of type $\mathbb{A}_{1}$.
+Equivalently, it may be described as the stable module category of a selfinjective gentle algebra.
 If $\Lambda$ is a Jacobian algebra arising from a triangulation $\ct$ of an unpunctured marked Riemann surface, then the number of factors equals the number of inner triangles of $\ct$.